Huaihai campaign: Aftermath

 The heavy losses suffered by Whampoa-trained troops under the direct command of Chiang significantly weakened the position of Chiang in the Nationalist government.
 With pressure from former political rivals such as Li Zongren and Bai Chongxi, Chiang announced his temporary retirement.
 As the PLA approached the Yangtze, the momentum shifted completely toward the CCP side.
 Without effective measures against PLA advance across the Yangtze, the Nationalist government in Nanjing began losing their support from the United States, as American military aid gradually came to a stop.
 As a result, Chiang Kai-shek, the President of the Nationalist government, stepped down on January 21, 1949.

+For the Huaihai Campaign, a special silver-plated copper medal was issued in the form of a badge with a star and rifles, which was awarded to Joseph Stalin and the city of Stalingrad.

 Films

 In 1991, the August First Film Studio released the epic war trilogy Decisive Engagement in commemoration of the 70th anniversary of the establishment of the CCP, the second film of which was centered on the Huaihai Campaign, starring Gu Yue as Mao Zedong, Zhao Hengduo as Chiang Kai-shek, Fu Xuecheng as Liu Bocheng, Liu Xitian as Chen Yi, Xie Weicai as Su Yu, Lu Qi as Deng Xiaoping, Xu Zhengyun as Du Yuming, Xu Huanshan as Huang Baitao and Sheng Zhong as Qiu Qingquan.
 The 2007 film Assembly was also based on the Huaihai campaign.
 More recently the Shanghai Film Studio (上海电影制片厂) made the 2009 film, The Founding of a Republic to commemorate the 60th year of the founding of the People's Republic of China; there was a scene dedicated to this campaign, also Assembly was initially set on this part of campaign, which the protagonist's group was sacrificed to save the whole regiment.